Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 SELECT filter(apdex(duration, t:0.028), WHERE 1=1) as apdex, filter( max(duration), WHERE 1=1) as response,filter(percentage(count(*), WHERE error is true), WHERE 1=1) as error from Transaction WHERE appName='QS'

+Has 3 variables;

+* APDEX

+* RESPONSE, which measures the duration of a process

+* Error

 Return to top of [Index](#Index)